hbctraining/Training-modules/Intermediate_shell/lessons/AWK_module.md

 grep "cougar" animal_observations.txt | wc -l
 ```

-There seemed to be more instances of cougar though, 4 seems low compared to what I saw when glancing at the document.
+There seemed to be more instances of cougar though.
+4 seems low compared to what I saw when glancing at the document.
 If we look at the document again, we can see that the park ranger from Glacier National Park cannot spell and put "couger" instead of "cougar".
+Come on man!

 Replacing those will be a bit hard with `grep` but we can use `sed` instead!

 ```bash
 sed 's/couger/cougar/g'  animal_observations.txt > animal_observations_edited.txt
 ```

-we are telling `sed` to replace all versions of couger with cougar and output the results to a new file called animal_observations_edited.txt.
+We are telling `sed` to replace all versions of couger with cougar and output the results to a new file called animal_observations_edited.txt.
 If we rerun our `grep` command we can see that we now have 9 line (dates) instead of 4.

-Let's now say that we want to know how many times a coyote was observed at Yosemite Park (ignoring all other parks) without editing our file.
+So far so good.
+But let's now say that we want to know how many times a coyote was observed at Yosemite Park (ignoring all other parks) without editing our file...

 While this is *possible* with `grep` it is actually easier to do with `AWK`!

 ## Ok you convinced me (I mean I signed up for this module...) how do I start with AWK?